hydra1983/node-delimit/README.md

 #### **`delimit.convertStream(convertFrom, convertTo, filePath [, options])`**

-Converts one file format into another, and returns a stream that will return the converted output.
+Converts one file format into another.
+The input data can be in the form of a file path or a stream.
+This function will return a stream that that contains the converted output.

 *Supported `convertFrom` values:*